katzenpost/website/content/en/_index.md

 ---
 title: "Katzenpost"
 description: "Welcome to the Katzenpost project.
-We are creating traffic analysis resistant messaging. kthxbai"
+We are creating traffic analysis resistant messaging."
 ---

 <!-- Hero -->